aristanetworks/aql-examples/docsrc/revisions/latest/doc/language_reference.rst

 Each element of the list is a list or map of the variables that the interpreter will set in the environment before running the AQL script.

-If these varsets contain values that match the variable name of a named wildcard, the interpreter will not perform the global GET on this named wildcard and instead run the query one or several times, following the runs defined in the varset.
+If these varsets contain values that match the variable name of a named/filtered wildcard, the interpreter will not perform the global GET on all defined values and instead run the query one or several times, following the runs defined in the varset.

-Example:
+Example with named wildcards:

 With these input variable sets: